Abercrombie & Fitch

-Abercrombie & Fitch (A&F) is an American lifestyle retailer that focuses on casual wear.
-Its headquarters are in New Albany, Ohio.
-The company operates three other offshoot brands: Abercrombie Kids, Hollister Co., and Gilly Hicks.
-As of February 2020, the company operated 854 stores across all brands.
+Abercrombie & Fitch Co.
+(A&F) is an American lifestyle retailer, founded in 1892 which focuses on contemporary clothing targeting customers in their early 20s to mid 40s.
+Headquartered in New Albany, Ohio, the company operates four offshoot brands: Abercrombie Kids, Your Personal Best, Hollister Co., and Gilly Hicks with 780+ company operated stores across its brands, as of Q4 2024.